-The board of directors of Azrieli Group Ltd. (the "Company"; the Company jointly with all corporations directly and/or indirectly held thereby shall hereinafter be referred to as the "Group" or the "Azrieli Group") is proud to present this board of directors' report for the six and three months ended June 30, 2018 (the "Report Period" and/or the "Quarter"), in accordance with the Securities Regulations (Periodic and Immediate Reports), 5730-1970 (the "Regulations").
+The board of directors of Azrieli Group Ltd. (the "Company"; the Company jointly with all corporations directly and/or indirectly held thereby shall hereinafter be referred to as the "Group" or the "Azrieli Group") is proud to present this board of directors' report for the nine and three months ended September 30, 2018 (the nine months ended September 30, 2018 shall be referred to as the "Report Period" and the three months ended September 30, 2018 shall be referred to as the "Quarter"), in accordance with the Securities Regulations (Periodic and Immediate Reports), 5730-1970 (the "Regulations").

 The review presented below is limited in scope and refers to events and changes in the state of the Company's affairs that occurred during the Report Period and have a material effect.
-The review should be read in conjunction with the Description of the Corporation's Business chapter in the periodic report for December 31, 2017, the financial statements and the board of directors' report on the state of the Company's affairs for the year ended on the same date1 (the "Periodic Report for 2017"), and the update to the Corporation's Business chapter and the financial statements as of June 30, 2018.
+The review should be read in conjunction with the Description of the Corporation's Business chapter in the periodic report for December 31, 2017, the financial statements and the board of directors' report on the state of the Company's affairs for the year ended on the same date1 (the "Periodic Report for 2017"), and the update to the Corporation's Business chapter and the financial statements as of September 30, 2018.

-The information in the board of directors' report is based on the consolidated financial statements as of June 30, 2018.2 The Company's financials and results of operations are affected by the financials and results of operations of the companies held thereby.
-In some cases, we present details of events that occurred subsequently to the date of the financial statements as of June 30, 2018 and shortly before the date of release of the report (the "Report Release Date"), while indicating the same, or additional figures and details that are strictly at Company-level.
+The information in the board of directors' report is based on the consolidated financial statements as of September 30, 2018.2 The Company's financials and results of operations are affected by the financials and results of operations of the companies held thereby.
+In some cases, we present details of events that occurred subsequently to the date of the financial statements as of September 30, 2018 and shortly before the date of release of the report (the "Report Release Date"), while indicating the same, or additional figures and details that are strictly at Company-level.
 The materiality of the information included in this report has been examined from the Company's perspective.
 In some cases, an additional and detailed description is provided in order to provide a comprehensive picture of the described issue, which the Company believes to be material for the purposes of this report.